-Glybera is a gene therapy approved in the European Union, or EU, in October 2012 for the treatment of a subset of patients with the orphan lipid disorder LPLD.
+Glybera is a gene therapy approved in the EU in October 2012 for the treatment of a subset of patients with the orphan lipid disorder LPLD.
 Specifically, it is intended to treat LPLD in patients with severe or multiple pancreatitis attacks, despite dietary fat restrictions.
 LPLD is a severe metabolic disease of inadequate lipid metabolism, resulting in pancreatitis and in some cases, death.
-In collaboration with UBC we demonstrated that humans with a variant of the LPL gene called LPLS447X resulted in increased LPL enzyme activity leading to reduced triglyceride levels.
-Under our sublicense and research agreement with uniQure, we collaborated with uniQure and UBC on preclinical activities, and thereafter uniQure developed a LPL gene therapy product, Glybera, which contains the LPLS447X variant.
-We believe that the introduction of the therapeutic LPLS447X gene through administration of Glybera provides a clinical benefit for LPLD patients.
+In collaboration with UBC, we demonstrated that humans with a variant of the LPL gene called LPL^{S447X} resulted in increased LPL enzyme activity leading to reduced triglyceride levels.
+Under our sublicense and research agreement with uniQure, we collaborated with uniQure and UBC on pre-clinical activities, and thereafter uniQure developed a LPL gene therapy product, Glybera, which contains the LPL^{S447X} variant.
+We believe that the introduction of the therapeutic LPL^{S447X} gene through administration of Glybera provides a clinical benefit for LPLD patients.

 Glybera is the first product whose active ingredient was derived from our platform to receive commercial approval and is the first gene therapy to be approved in the EU or North America.
-The goal of Glybera therapy is to treat LPLD in order to achieve sustained improvement of clearance of triglyceride-rich lipid particles known as chylomicrons, and a significantly reduced risk of pancreatitis attacks in patients suffering from multiple recurrent pancreatitis and abdominal pain events.
+The goal of Glybera therapy is to treat LPLD in order to achieve sustained improvement of clearance of triglyceriderich lipid particles known as chylomicrons, and to significantly reduce the risk of pancreatitis attacks in patients suffering from multiple recurrent pancreatitis and abdominal pain events.
 Glybera was developed by our licensee, uniQure.
 In 2012, Glybera was approved in the EU for the orphan disorder LPLD to treat patients with severe or multiple pancreatitis attacks.
-In July 2013, uniQure announced that it had entered into a partnership with Chiesi for the commercialization of Glybera in the EU and more than a dozen other countries including Brazil.
-China.
-Mexico and Russia.
-We believe that Chiesi plans to launch Glybera in the first half of 2014 in Europe, and that uniQure is pursuing a U.S. product approval strategy with plans to file a BLA with the FDA in 2017.
+In July 2013, uniQure announced that it had entered into a partnership with Chiesi for the commercialization of Glybera in the EU and more than a dozen other countries including Brazil, China, Mexico and Russia.
+We believe that Chiesi plans to launch Glybera in the fourth quarter of 2014 or the first quarter of 2015 in Europe, and that uniQure is pursuing a U.S. product approval strategy with plans to file a BLA with the FDA in 2017.
 Glybera has received orphan drug designation for the treatment of LPLD in both the EU and the U.S. We are eligible to receive mid single-digit royalties on net sales of the licensed products, for sales made by uniQure and its affiliates.
 The royalty rates are reduced to a low single-digit for sales made by uniQure and its affiliates in countries where a licensed technology or a licensed product is not covered by a valid patent claim.
-With respect to uniQure's sublicense to Chiesi, we are eligible to receive a percentage in the low twenties of all non-royalty compensation relating to the licensed technology or products that uniQure receives from Chiesi (for example upfront payments and milestone payments), a percentage in the low twenties of any royalties that uniQure receives from Chiesi based on sales of technology or products covered by the licensed patents, plus a mid single-digit percentage of certain further royalties that uniQure receives from Chiesi based on sales of our licensed technology or products after the expiration of all licensed patents covering the product.
+With respect to uniQure's sublicense to Chiesi, we are eligible to receive a percentage in the low twenties of all non-royalty compensation relating to the licensed technology or products that uniQure receives from Chiesi based on sales of technology or products covered by the licensed patents, plus a mid single-digit percentage of certain further royalties that uniQure receives from Chiesi based on sales of our licensed technology or products after the expiration of all licensed patents cov